 Keep the CAN cable away from the high voltage cables and do not run the cables in parallel to each other to prevent the noise from the high voltage cables from coupling to the CAN bus.

 Figure 1.
-Bus topology and cable construction with the ground wire inside the shielded cable.
+Bus topology and cable construction, with the CAN ground wire included inside the shielded cable.

 Figure 2.
 Cable construction and ground connections with a 2x2 STP cable.